bcgov/aps-infra-platform/documentation/tutorials/!tutorial-template.md

 Tutorials are learning-oriented and targeted at beginners or experts to help them learn a skill through hands-on experience.
-A tutorial page shows how to accomplish a goal that is larger than a single task, following a carefully managed path from start to finish.
+A tutorial page shows how to accomplish a goal that is larger than a single task, following a single, carefully managed path from start to finish.
 Tutorials should assume users have limited prior experience and thus include surface-level explanations of core concepts, while linking to related concept pages for deeper explanations.

+Tutorials should use the test environment (when applicable).

 To write a new tutorial page, copy this file.
 All text in {curly brackets} should be replaced or removed.